9:00 AM – 8:00 PM

 And Patrick Cullen, Historian, Town of West New York

 Before West New York was settled, and long before it became incorporated in 1898, Native Americans of the Lenni Lenape Tribe, known locally to Dutch settlers as Hackensack and Tappan tribes, were the first known peoples to live here.
 The first known European in the area was Henry Hudson in 1609, an English explorer employed by The Dutch East India Company.
 In 1658, Peter Stuyvesant, the last Director-General of New Netherlands, purchased the land of North Hudson from the Hackensack and Tappan Native American Tribes.
-In 1661, he conveyed lands of what would much later be known as West New York to various freeholders (landholders) of Bergen, New Jersey's oldest settlement.
-In 1664 these lands were ceded to the British.
+In 1663, he began to convey lands of what would much later be known as West New York to various freeholders (landholders) of Bergen, New Jersey's oldest settlement.
+In 1664 these lands were ceded to the English.

-The oldest known land conveyance involving a specific parcel that would much later become a part of West New York might be a waterfront lot, #211 that extended to the Bergen Line – present day Bergenline Avenue – that was granted by Phillip Carteret, first colonial Governor of New Jersey, to Ide Corneliese Van Vost (alternate spelling Van Vorst) on March 30, 1668.
+Before that occurred, Stuyvesant issued on November 21, 1663, what appears to be the two oldest patents, or land grants in what would become West New York, to Cornelius Ruyven, Paulius Lindertz, Allerd Anthony, and Johannis Ver Bruggen: tract 145 along the waterfront, (the southern fifth of which became part of Weehawken) which was known as Jacob Slaugh's Meadow, (after the person who attempted to kill Stuyvesant's predecessor, Willem Kieft and was himself killed and his head placed on a post); and tract 207, a nearly rectangular, approximately 24 acre parcel that borders Slaugh's Meadow to the east and Bergenline Avenue to the west.
 The earliest (but not confirmed) settlement in West New York may be that of Jacob Brower.
 He purchased 14 acres of land from lot #316 from John Sickles on April 29, 1786.
 Two historical maps (Map of the City of New York and Surrounding Country, by John Randall, Jr., 1821; Topographical Map of Hudson County by Robert C. Bacot, 1854) refer to 'Brower's Point', with the earlier map also referring to very proximal land as 'Brower' and the later map inserting under Brower's Point 'or Gregory's Dock.'* The respected historian and Memorial High School teacher, the late Walter Eickmann, Ph.
 D., in his seminal work, History of West New York, New Jersey: In Commemoration of Its Golden Jubilee (1948) demonstrated by way of an overlay of the Bacot map that Brower's Point - which the author affirms is named for Jacob Brower - is definitively within the city limits of West New York.
 It is reasonable to conclude that the West New York Port Imperial places of Jacob's Ferry and Brower Court, in very close proximity to the historical location of Brower's Point are probably named for Jacob Brower.

 In 1798, the lands of the future West New York became part of Bergen Township.
 In 1840, Hudson County was formed from part of Bergen County.
 In 1841, Thomas J. Dobbs, son of Frederick F. Dobbs and Leah Carling, was born on March 7th near the Hudson River in what would become West New York.
 In 1843, the future West New York became part of North Bergen Township.
 In 1853, Conrad Bickhard, a carpenter and cabinet maker, settled in the future West New York west of Bergenline Avenue.
 He was a member of West New York's first fire department, Friendship Engine Company and planned and built the original School No, 1 in 1866.
 The origin of West New York as a geographical reference has been traced back to 1854, where it appeared on Robert C. Bacot's Topographical Map of Hudson County.
 In 1861, Guttenberg, Union Hill (later to become part of Union City), and West New York became Union Township.
 In 1864, Union Hill withdrew from Union Township, followed in 1878 by Guttenberg (formalized the following year by a petition of Union Township citizens, freeholders and taxpayers to the New Jersey Assembly, which sanctioned the move).
 This action left only West New York in Union Township until July 8, 1898, when its request to change its official name to West New York was formally recognized by the State of New Jersey.